sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 In [Algebraic Data Type](https://blog.shangjiaming.com/scala%20tutorial/algebraic-data-type/), we talked about how to make a function pure, let's try it on the `copy` function.

-The purpose of this function is to copy one file to another location.
+This function copies one file to another location.
 According to [What is Functional Programming?](https://blog.shangjiaming.com/scala%20tutorial/what-is-fp/),There are 2 effects in this function

 * Read file